FelixNoessler/GrasslandTraitSim.jl/docs/src/Modelling_API/biomass_dynamic.md

 </script>
 ```

-> **Note:** Forcing functions and influence of soil water is omitted in this diagram.
+> **Note:** Forcing functions and influence of soil water are omitted in this diagram.

 **The change of the biomass of the plant species is modelled by...**
 - [growth processes](@ref "Growth")